epicfacedood/CEP-ExplosiveAgario/readme.txt

+You can view the video to see how the game works.

 This code utilizes the pygame module to run the code.
 Sprites were a huge part of the code and functions such as sprite collide were frequently used throughout the code.